fabiomolinar/powerlink-rs/docs/specification/specification_overview.md

 ## Highlights

-> What follows are notes taken from the specification itself.
-All images found in this section were sourced from the original specification.
+> What follows are extracts taken from the specification itself.
+All images found in this section come from the original specification.

 POWERLINK provides mechanisms to achieve the following: